 One way to eat better is to meal plan.
 Meal planning saves time and money, and making food at home is almost always healthier than eating out because can control the amount of salt, fat, etc. in your meals.

 It’s important to listen to your body; it may need more fuel throughout the day.
 Snacking between meals is okay when it’s done right.
 When you’re feeling peckish during the day, reach for healthy snacks.

 The goal is to get in a little bit of activity every day.
 Try scheduling time to exercise when your schedule allows.
-Start a morning stretch routine or try a fitness routine you’ll actually enjoy, like yoga, easy indoor or outdoor workouts.
+Start a morning stretch routine or try a fitness routine you’ll actually enjoy, like yoga, or easy indoor or outdoor workouts.